-The Company has been approved for funding under the Technology Partnerships Canada initiative of Industry Canada.
+The Company has been approved for funding under the TPC initiative of Industry Canada.
 The funding is to support the Company's research and development efforts in fast rate batteries and electric vehicles.
 The Company will receive contributions of up to 29.7% of the specified costs of the development project, to a maximum amount of \$6,700.
 Under the terms of the agreement, an amount up to a maximum of \$31,100 is to be repaid by royalties, commencing in 2007 through to 2013, with payment to be deferred or reduced if certain revenue thresholds are not achieved.
+These revenue thresholds were not achieved during the quarter ended December 31, 2006.
+Cumulative claims of \$3,707 were received by the Company as at September 30, 2006 from the TPC program.

-For the fiscal year ended September 30, 2005, cumulative claims of \$2,524 have been received.
-Additional claims for \$219 were received by the company during the quarter ended December 31, 2005 (2004-\$312).
+Claims for \$174 were received by the company during the quarter ended December 31, 2006 (2005-\$219).